ku4eriavik/InfoSecLabs/README.txt

 Benchmarking:
     Course task requires testing speed on 1 GB of data.
     However, this implementation is slow that represents reasonable decrease in data size.
-    To be exact, 1 MB of data was used in most cases.
+    To be exact, 1 MB or 100 KB of data was used in most cases.

 AES:
     Results (alias key length parameter KL_{num} with AES-{num} algorithm):